AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 7. Since the device resets completely, you will need to re-enable USB debugging to continue.

 ### Repartition
+> [!Warning]
-Specially for build provided by AR Project Studio, you must repartition again your device.
-If you have repartitioned with PixelExperience partition, well you just need to flash the new repart file, no need back to the stock partition again.
-But if you want to make all clean, you can do back to the stock patition firts then repart again.
+> Specifically for the build provided by AR Project Studio, you must repartition your device again.
+If you have already repartitioned using the PixelExperience partition, you only need to flash the new repart file, there’s no need to revert to the stock partition.
+However, if you want a completely clean setup, you can revert to the stock partition first and then repartition again.

 1. Download [TWRP Recovery](https://github.com/Google-Pixel2-2XL/instalation_guide_wahoo/raw/evolution-x/walleye/twrp/twrp-3.3.0-0-walleye.img)
 2. Download [Partition A14 Pixel 2](https://github.com/Google-Pixel2-2XL/instalation_guide_wahoo/raw/evolution-x/walleye/repart/partition14-walleye.zip)